-These filters are also super quiet.
+The Eheim aquarium filters are also super quiet when working.

 By the way, Eheim also made sure that your electricity bills won’t skyrocket once you plug in their product.

-I am unsure how they managed to pull that one off, given the advantages I listed above.
+I am unsure how they managed to pull that one off given the advantages I listed above.

 In my custom recommendations guide further below, I explain this in detail.

-Make sure to check that out so that you can confirm if this filter fits your turtle’s needs.
+Make sure to check that out so that you can confirm if this canister filter fits your turtle’s needs.

 The motor’s only disadvantage is that it will not prime itself automatically (as other units on this list will).

-And one last thing – I consider the Eheim Classic Series to be one of the easiest models of canister filters to maintain and clean.
-I’d rate them an overall no-brainer purchase for smaller turtle tanks.Advantages:
+And one last thing – I consider the Eheim Classic Series to be among the easiest canister filters to maintain and clean.
+Given the messy nature of aquatic turtles, this may be one of the best qualities of this filter.